 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) IV.
-Program Evaluation and Feedback 1.
-Strengths and Improvements Candidate failed to provide at least two areas of strength and two areas for improvement for the doctoral program.
-Candidate provided at least two areas of strength and two areas for improvement for the doctoral program.
-Candidate provided more than two areas of strength and two areas for improvement for the doctoral program.
-AREA TOTA L:/2 TOTAL CUMULATIVE SCORE: / 23
+Program 1.
+Strengths and Candidate failed to Candidate provided at Candidate provided Evaluation and Improvements provide at least two least two areas of more than two areas Feedback areas of strength and two areas for improvement for the doctoral program. strength and two areas for improvement for the doctoral program. of strength and two areas for improvement for the doctoral program.
+AREA TOTAL:/2 TOTAL CUMULATIVE SCORE:/ 23